Features from accelerated segment test: Improvement with machine learning

 This generated decision tree can then be converted into programming code, such as C and C++, which is just a bunch of nested if-else statements.
 For optimization purpose, profile-guided optimization is used to compile the code.
-The complied code is used as corner detector later for other images.
+The compiled code is used as corner detector later for other images.

 Notice that the corners detected using this decision tree algorithm should be slightly different from the results using segment test detector.
 This is because that decision tree model depends on the training data, which could not cover all possible corners.

 Non-maximum suppression

 "Since the segment test does not compute a corner response function, non-maximum suppression can not be applied directly to the resulting features."
 However, if N is fixed, for each pixel p the corner strength is defined as the maximum value of t that makes p a corner.
 Two approaches therefore could be used: